 |Required Education||None, though relevant postsecondary programs are available|

 |Projected Job Growth*||5% between 2019 and 2029 (for all commercial divers)|

 Sources: *U.S. Bureau of Labor Statistics, **PayScale.com

 Professional Scuba Diver Salary Information

-In 2016, PayScale.com disclosed that annual wages for commercial scuba divers ranged from $34,643 to $117,102, including bonuses.
-Individuals with zero to five years of experience earned approximately $49,000, while professional divers with more than 10 years of experience earned median wages of $79,000.
-The U.S. Bureau of Labor Statistics reported the highest incomes were earned by commercial divers working in architectural, engineering, and related services; water transportation was another field with above-average salaries in 2015 (www.bls.gov).
+In 2021, PayScale.com disclosed that annual wages for commercial scuba divers ranged from $36,000 to $145,000, including bonuses.
+Individuals with zero to five years of experience earned approximately $45,000, while professional divers with more than 10 years of experience earned median wages of $33 per hour.
+The U.S. Bureau of Labor Statistics reported the highest incomes were earned by commercial divers working in other support services (www.bls.gov).

 Career Information for Professional Scuba Divers

 Professional scuba divers work for companies providing underwater repair, research, photography, and exploration services.
 Commercial divers may be responsible for installing or removing equipment, or performing inspections and various construction operations on submerged structures, such as oil rigs, tunnels, or salvage sites.
 Some jobs may require advanced knowledge and experience with specialized equipment, such as welding tools or explosive materials.